 Marigolds are an essential part of Mexican culture, with a rich history and a wide range of traditional uses.
 Whether used in religious ceremonies, festivals, or traditional medicine, these vibrant flowers continue to play a vital role in Mexican life.

 As an avid gardener, I have found that Spanish marigolds are a great addition to any garden.
-They are a low maintenance annual that can add vibrant colors to your garden.
+They are low-maintenance annuals that can add vibrant colors to your garden.
 In this section, I will provide some guidelines for planting, optimal growing conditions, and maintenance and care for Spanish marigolds.

 Planting Guidelines